The Jaket Foundation

 Application Success Factors

-Since this foundation does not accept unsolicited applications, the following factors characterize organizations that have received funding:
+Since this foundation does not accept unsolicited applications, the following factors characterise organisations that have received funding:

-Youth-Centered Athletics: Organizations providing outdoor athletic experiences for disadvantaged Boston youth align strongly with the foundation's documented interests.
+Youth-Centred Athletics: Organisations providing outdoor athletic experiences for disadvantaged Boston youth align strongly with the foundation's documented interests.
 Youth Enrichment Services (YES) exemplifies this model - engaging urban kids in outdoor activities including skiing, hiking, and track.

 Personal Connections: Board service, alumni relationships, and existing personal connections to the Gross family appear essential.
-Phillip Gross's board service at Youth Enrichment Services correlates with that organization receiving multiple substantial grants annually.
+Phillip Gross's board service at Youth Enrichment Services correlates with that organisation receiving multiple substantial grants annually.

-Established Track Record: With grants ranging from $2,500 to $2,000,000, the foundation supports organizations across different stages, but all appear to be established entities with proven programs rather than startup initiatives.
+Established Track Record: With grants ranging from $2,500 to $2,000,000, the foundation supports organisations across different stages, but all appear to be established entities with proven programmes rather than startup initiatives.

 Key Takeaways for Grant Writers

-• No Public Application Process: This foundation exclusively supports preselected organizations and does not accept unsolicited proposals.
+• No Public Application Process: This foundation exclusively supports preselected organisations and does not accept unsolicited proposals.
 Traditional grant writing to this funder is not possible.

 • Hyper-Local Focus: Boston city limits define the giving geography almost exclusively.
-Outside organizations should not pursue this funder.
+Outside organisations should not pursue this funder.

 • Youth Athletics Are Central: Outdoor athletic programming for disadvantaged urban youth, particularly water and snow sports, represents the sweet spot of foundation interests.